 Note: Using the ‘ls’ command with no option will simply list all files and directories.
 You cannot see any other information.

-2. How to long list one per line to all files and directories?
+2. How to long list one per line for all files and directories?

 # ls -l